hammerheim-game/hammerheim-rules/4-magic.md

 the test is passed the spell may be used as described overleaf.
 A wizard may cast one spell per turn and may not use missile weapons if he wants to cast a spell.
 He can however run!
-A wizard may not use magic if he is wearing armour or has a shield or buckler.
+A wizard may not use magic if he is wearing armor or has a shield or buckler.
 The only exception is the Prayers of Sigmar.
-Sisters of Sigmar and Warrior-Priests may wear armour and use their prayers.
+Sisters of Sigmar and Warrior-Priests may wear armor and use their prayers.
 #### Damage

 Some spells cause direct damage, and are resolved the same way as damage from shooting or blows in hand-to-hand combat.
 Spells do not cause critical hits.
-Models always receive armour saves against wounds caused by spells unless noted otherwise.
+Models always receive armor saves against wounds caused by spells unless noted otherwise.